phuang1024/Starst3r/docs/3dgs.rst

 3D Gaussian Splatting (3DGS) refines a 3D scene for visual quality.

-It can use the Mast3r reconstruction as a starting point, dramatically improving speed.
+In this library, it uses the Mast3r reconstruction as a starting point, dramatically improving speed.

-In the Starst3r library, it must extend off of a Mast3r scene.

 Tutorial
 --------